balderdashy/waterline-docs/models/data-types-attributes.md

 #### unique

 Ensures no two records will be allowed with the same value.
-This is a database level constraint so in most cases a unique index will be created in the underlying data-store.
+This is a database level constraint so in most cases a unique index will be created in the underlying datastore.

 ```javascript
 attributes: {